 What Is Fibromyalgia?

 Fibromyalgia (FM) is a chronic condition characterized by heightened pain on the muscles and joints, extreme fatigue, and tender points all over the body.
-As pain is subjective, the symptoms associated with fibromyalgia cannot be confirmed by any medical testing.
+As pain is subjective, no medical testing can confirm the symptoms of fibromyalgia.
 This makes FM often misdiagnosed as another condition.
-To better understand fibromyalgia and help in the struggle of sufferers, researchers are doing more and more studies on the painful condition.
+To better understand it and help in the struggle of sufferers, researchers are doing more and more studies on the painful condition.

 Hallmark Symptoms of Fibromyalgia

 Tender spots or trigger points may be the first thing that comes to mind when talking about fibromyalgia.
 These are sensitive areas of your body that become painful when touched or pressed.
 These trigger points give a constant dull ache.
 If your pain has been present for over three months, that’s the only time patients get a fibromyalgia diagnosis.

 Below are just a few examples of where trigger points are located: